LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 ![Python output](figures/6-1-5-3.png)

-We then compute the similarity between the rain gauge data and the selected flood sensor.
-We use Dynamic Time Warping (DTW) for our measurements.
-The smaller the value of DTW, the greater the similarity.
-To express the similarity more intuitively, we define the similarity in this example as the reciprocal of the DTW value and calculate the similarity between the selected flood sensor and all rain gauge data.
+Next, we want to find out how closely this flood sensor's data matches with the data from rain gauges.
+To do this, we use a method called Dynamic Time Warping (DTW).
+DTW helps us measure how similar two sets of data are.
+The lower the DTW value, the more similar the data.
+To make this easier to understand, we'll define similarity as the opposite of the DTW value.
+This means a smaller DTW value indicates more similarity.
+We'll calculate this similarity between our chosen flood sensor and the data from all the rain gauges.

 ```python
 Flood_Sensor_np = np.array([[v,v,v] for v in Flood_Site_df['value'].to_numpy()])